List of Last of the Summer Wine characters: Cyril Blamire

 (Michael Bates; 1973–1975) The first "third man", and the most childishly argumentative and snobbish, Blamire was the contrast to Compo.
 Blamire was fired up by displays of youthful enthusiasm, energetic gusto, or any sign of the British spirit.
 He served as a corporal in the British Army in the Royal Signals regiment during "The Great Fight for Freedom" as a "supply wallah" (a storeman) in India and retains his military bearing.
-Michael Bates was born in India and actually served as a Major with the Gurkhas in India.
+Michael Bates was born in India and from 1942 served as a Major with the 9th Gurkha Rifles in the Burma campaign.

 He was a Tory and a self-important know-it-all with upper-class aspirations, who often dissociated himself from the other two, especially Compo, as he considered himself superior to them.
 Because of his sophisticated interests and insistence on table manners, Compo liked to refer to him as a "poof" (in turn, Cyril would often use insults such as "grotty little herbert" to Compo).
 Cyril would often reprimand Compo whenever he addressed him by his given name, as he preferred the "more rounded tone of Mr Blamire" and would say that Compo had to touch his "tatty cap" whenever he did so.

 Out of all of the third men, Blamire tolerated Compo's antics the least (though sometimes when he got caught up in them he would join in, such as backchatting Miss Probert on one occasion) and treated him the worst, such as occasionally telling Compo he should kill himself by "read[ing] the tailgate of a reversing lorry".
 In spite of this, Compo and Blamire were close, as shown by Compo's misery in the episodes immediately after he left.
 Despite his snobby nature, Blamire had more common sense than most of his successors.
 Bates left the cast in 1975 due to cancer and concentrated on his role in It Ain't Half Hot Mum.
 Blamire was written out of the series; it was said that he had left the moment he heard that an old flame had recently been widowed.
 The last the audience hears of him is a very organised letter, instructing Clegg and Compo to meet their old classmate, Foggy Dewhurst.
 After Foggy's first episode, Cyril is mentioned once in season five's "Deep in the Heart of Yorkshire".
 Cyril Blamire is one of the few characters established in this series (along with Sid) who does not appear in First of the Summer Wine.